 Our Recommended Accommodation: Fujisawa Hotel En

-Japan Beaches #3 – Sunayama Beach
+Spot #3 – Sunayama Beach

 A diamond in the rough, Sunayama Beach is a well-kept secret hidden on the outskirts of Miyakojima in Okinawa.
 Many locals know that it’s a safe, quiet beach for people to enjoy and relax on, but many tourists never find out about it.
 Although the island has many dangers, there are special nets set up to protect those enjoying the beach from jellyfish and water snakes.
 This beach is also a great place to interact with locals and immerse yourself in Japanese culture and community.